ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains an implementation of mix traits that can be mixed with abstract classes using the with keyword

-[mixTraits.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/MixTypes.scala) - This program demonstrats the use cases of mixing traits with abstract classes when being inherited.
+[mixTraits.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/MixTypes.scala) - This program demonstrats the use cases of mixing traits with abstract classes when being inherited. <br />
 [mixTraitsPractice.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/patternMatching/PatternMatching.scala) - This program is a continuation of mixTraits.scala.